HDest-Community/icarus-innovations-improved/readme.md

 ---
 - The USP is a .45 ACP semi auto pistol.
 - The loadout codes are `usp`, `usm` for weapon and magazines, respectively.

-### Viper
----
-- The loadout codes are `vpr`, `50m`, and `50r` for weapon, mag, and rounds, respectively.
-- Configuration codes are:
-	- `hframe`: Heavier frame.
-Gun weighs more but has less recoil.
-	- `extended`: Extended barrel.
-Higher projectile velocity but heavier gun.

-### Wyvern
----
-- The loadout code is `wyv`.
-- Configuration codes are:
-	- `auto`: Autoloader.
-Makes reloading from side saddles a bit faster.

 ## Items
 ---